OV7251 – 0.3 MP Monochrome Global Shutter MIPI Camera Module:

 Lens / Mounts:

-The lens is a stock lens with an Effective Focal Length of 1.3 mm, and f/2.2 – it is well suited to a range of applications as its focus range is 65 mm to infinity.
+This camera (B0161 with IR filter, B0206 with NoIR filter) comes with a stock lens, attached to the sensor, with an Effective Focal Length of 1.3 mm, and f/2.2 – it is well suited to a range of applications as its focus range is 65 mm to infinity.

 In the Arduino world, a “shield” is a piggy-back circuit board that provides additional functionality to the development board.
 In this context, a camera shield provides the required interface from the camera module to your computer.
 You may choose to create your own custom-built hardware interface via the 30-pin 0.5 mm pitch interface.
 Or, you will need to purchase the ArduCAM MIPI Adapter Board for USB3.0 Camera Shield and the ArduCAM USB3.0 Camera Shield, (or just the new ArduCAM USB 2 Rev E Camera Shield) which provides you a USB connection to a Windows or Linux computer for this camera module.
 Open-source software and binaries are provided on the ArduCAM GitHub site (see link below) for these boards.
 ArduCAM supplies a wide variety of camera modules that are compatible with their USB Camera Shields, and all are available from DLSCorp.